 - 1. Heads of consular posts shall rank in each class according to the date of the grant of the exequatur. - 2.
 If, however, the head of a consular post before obtaining the exequatur is admitted to the exercise of his functions provisionally, his precedence shall be determined according to the date of the provisional admission; this precedence shall be maintained after the granting of the exequatur. - 3.
 The order of precedence as between two or more heads of consular posts who obtained the exequatur or provisional admission on the same date shall be determined according to the dates on which their commissions or similar instruments or the notifications referred to in paragraph 3 of Article 11 were presented to the receiving State. - 4.
 Acting heads of posts shall rank after all heads of consular posts and, as between themselves, they shall rank according to the dates on which they assumed their functions as acting heads of posts as indicated in the notifications given under paragraph 2 of Article 15. - 5.
-Honorary consular officers who are heads of consular posts shall rank in each class after career heads of consular posts, in the order and according to the rules laid down in the foregoing paragraphs. - 6.
-Heads of consular posts shall have precedence over consular officers not having that status.
+Honorary consular officers who are heads of consular posts shall rank in each class after career heads of consular posts, in the order and according to the rules laid down in the foregoing paragraphs. - Heads of consular posts shall have precedence over consular 6. officers not having that status.

-ARTICLE 17 Performance of Diplomatic Acts by Consular Officers privileges and immunities.
+Performance of Diplomatic Acts by Consular Officers

-1. In a State where the sending State has no diplomatic mission and is not represented by a diplomatic mission of a third State, a consular officer may, with the consent of the receiving State, and without affecting his consular status, be authorised to perform diplomatic acts.
-The performance of such acts by a consular officer shall not confer upon him any right to claim diplomatic international agreements; however, in respect of the performance by him of any consular function, he shall not be entitled to any greater immunity from jurisdiction than that to which a consular officer is entitled under the present Convention.
+- 1. In a State where the sending State has no diplomatic mission and is not represented by a diplomatic mission of a third State, a consular officer may, with the consent of the receiving State, and without affecting his consular status, be authorised to perform diplomatic acts.
+The performance of such acts by a consular officer shall not confer upon him any right to claim diplomatic privileges and immunities. - 2.
+A consular officer may, after notification addressed to the receiving State, act as representative of the sending State to any inter-governmental organisation.
+When so acting, he shall be entitled to enjoy any privileges and immunities accorded to such a representative by customary international law or by international agreements; however, in respect of the performance by him of any consular function, he shall not be entitled to any greater immunity from jurisdiction than that to which a consular officer is entitled under the present Convention.